-Fabrizio Pagani was born in Pisa in 1967 and has been a Director of Eni since May 2014.
+Fabrizio Pagani was born in Pisa in 1967 and has been a Director in Eni since May 2014.
 He is currently the Head of the Technical Secretariat of the Ministry of Economy and Finance.
-He was Deputy Director of the International Training Programme for Conflict Management at the S. Anna School of Advanced Studies in Pisa from 1995 to 1998, Professor of International Law in the Faculty of Political Science at the University of Pisa from 1993 to 2001, Deputy Chief of the Legislative Office at the Department of European Affairs from 1998 to 1999 and Counsellor for International Affairs in the Ministry of Industry and Foreign Trade from 1999 to 2001.
-He was Senior Advisor at the 0ECD from 2002 to 2006, Head of the Office of the State Undersecretary, within the Prime Minister's Office from 2006 to 2008, a board member of SACE SpA from 2007 to 2008, Political Counsellor of the 0ECD General Secretary from 2009 to 2011, Director of the G8/G20 Office at the 0ECD from 2011 to 2013 and Senior Economic Counsellor to the Prime Minister and G20 Sherpa from 2013 to 2014.
+He was Deputy Director of the International Training Programme for Conflict Management at the High School S. Anna in Pisa from 1995 to 1998, Professor of International Law in the Faculty of Political Science at the University of Pisa from 1993 to 2001, Deputy Chief of the Legislative Office at the Department of European Affairs from 1998 to 1999 and Counsellor for International Affairs in the Ministry of Industry and Foreign Trade from 1999 to 2001.
+He was Senior Advisor at the 0ECD from 2002 to 2006, Head of the Office of the State Undersecretary, within the Prime Minister Office from 2006 to 2008, board member of SACE SpA from 2007 to 2008, Political Counsellor of the 0ECD General Secretary from 2009 to 2011, Director of the G8 / G20 Office at the 0ECD from 2011 to 2013 and Senior Economic Counsellor to the Prime Minister and G20 Sherpa from 2013 to 2014.
 He was a NATO Fellow and was a visiting scholar at Columbia University, New York.
-He graduated with a degree in international studies from the Sant'Anna School of Advanced Studies, Pisa, and has a Master's Degree from the European University Institute, Florence.
+He graduated in International Studies at the Scuola Superiore Sant'Anna, Pisa, and has a Master degree from the European University Institute, Florence.

-Alessandro Profumo
+Domenico Livio Trombone

-Participation on committees: Nomination Committee (member);

-Sustainability and Scenarios Committee (member)

-In office since: July 201583
+Date of birth: 1960 Position: Director Participation on Committees: Nomination Committee (member); Sustainability and Scenarios Committee (Member) In office since: April 2017

-Number of positions held in other companies for the purposes of the Corporate Governance Code: 2 Director appointed by the Board of Directors on July 29, 2015 and reappointed by the
+Number of positions held in other companies for purposes of the Corporate Governance Code: 5 Slate elected on: majority (Ministry of Economy and Finance)